Hurricane Irma's storm path: What you should know

 Where is Hurricane Irma today?

-As of Tuesday morning, Hurricane Irma is about 270 miles east of the Caribbean island of Antigua, according to an advisory.
+As of Wednesday morning, Hurricane Irma is approximately 15 miles west of St. Martin, a resort destination in the Caribbean, according to an 8 a.m.
+ET National Hurricane Center advisory.

-It has maximum sustained winds of about 180 mph and was classified as a Category 5 – the highest rating for hurricanes – on Tuesday morning.
+It has maximum sustained winds of about 185 mph, according to the advisory.

 When is it expected to make landfall?